mjmdesignz/mjmdesignz/README.md

 ## Hi there 👋 I'm Mitch

 ### About
-Front-End Experience Designer specializing in enterprise, healthcare, and UX-driven web platforms.
+Front-End Experience Designer working on enterprise and healthcare platforms.

-Focused on custom WordPress development using Advanced Custom Fields (ACF), component-driven templates, Bootstrap layouts, and scalable SCSS.
+Most of my day-to-day work lives in private Pantheon- and Azure DevOps–hosted repositories, where client code remains confidential.

 <!--